MattiaSanna/Personal-Finance-Tracker/README.md

 ## Overview

 This project is a Python web application built with Flask.
-It combines backend data processing with a web-based interface to provide users with an interactive way to visualize and manage information.
+It combines backend data processing with a web-based interface to provide users with visual information.

-Main features:
-- Feature 1
-- Feature 2
-- Feature 3
-- Responsive web interface
-- Automated data processing pipeline

 ## Technologies

 - **Python 3.x**
 - **Flask** - Web framework
 - **HTML/CSS/JavaScript** - Frontend interface
-- **SQLite / PostgreSQL** - Database (if applicable)
-- **Pandas / NumPy** - Data processing (if applicable)

-## Architecture